Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 During development, I had trouble with my wishlist model.
 For submission, I have gone back to my original Many to Many model.
 I was able to connect the two models by using a boolean to determine whether wishlist items in the Wishlist_Items model existed connected to the Wishlist.

 I also had trouble during refactoring the wishlist list code for responsiveness with jinja.
 The code was looping several times and creating on repetitions on the tables.
-I figured out that in the include templates I had added a for loop that was causing these repetions.
+I figured out that in the include templates I had added a for loop that was causing these repetitions.

 I had trouble with the product detail view as there is so much functionality built into it.
 Perhaps it is a bit complicated and could be writen more elegantly.
 This was a bit tricky as there was only the product_id passed into the url.
 There are many conditions to check for such as :
     1. If the user has an order of that product but not reviewed it yet, show the add review form.
     2. If the user has a review, don't show the form but show the edit and delete buttons on their review.
     3. Check that the item has been reviewed and if so, display the reviews.

 I had an issue with the S3 bucket loading images.
 It ended up having added another file extension of ".JPG" onto my images that alrady had ".jpg" there.
-It took trial and error and reading of documentation to see that the bucket preferes lower case ".jpg".
+It took trial and error and reading of documentation to see that the bucket prefers lower case ".jpg".
 Changing it to this solved the issue.

 I had some problems with my wishlist views accessing correct variables and urls.
 I was getting an 404 error that the path could not be found.
 It turned out that I needed an ending slash on my wishlist/urls.py path.

 ### Remaining Bugs

 The rating is still hard coded into the fixtures and the review form doesn't ask for the user to input a value.
-Removing this from the fixtures looked like it would cause issues, and I was improving and adding quite a few features for resubmission, so I didn't change this.
+Removing this from the fixtures looked like it would cause issues, and I was improving and adding quite a few features for re-submission, so I didn't change this.
 Further logic regarding calculating the average rating would need to be added and would be a future feature.
 On mobile and tablet the top nav (search, bag and account) buttons are default blue rather than purple as on desktop.

+During testing, The 1960s Hagstrom Acoustic was ordered but doesn't show the order form and I can not find any explanation of this bug.
+It is working for other products, however.

 My mentor also advised that the way that I do the product detail page wouldn't be the best choice for large scale projects, but is alright for this project.
 It queries every order ever made which would make the application very slow.
-I would look for an alernative future solution.
+I would look for an alternative future solution.

 ### Future Features